sniperbe/Agent-scripts/README.md

 # Agent-scripts
-this repository is to store bashell script
+this repository is to store bash shell script